Memorable Manitobans: Benjamin D’Arcy Wallace (1861-1936)

 Born in Huron County, Ontario on 10 January 1861, son of Thomas Wallace and Anne Elizabeth D’Arcy, he quit school at the age of 20 to work on the family farm.
 He later attended the Guelph Agricultural College as one of its first pupils.
 Coming west in 1882, he first located at Yorkton, NWT [now Saskatchewan] and later moved to Rapid City then Brandon.
 He used his agricultural knowledge to gradually acquire two thousand acres of land in three provinces, including a farm near Brandon.
 There he raised cattle and horses.
 In 1902, he became interested in the nursery business, owning Island Park Nurseries at Portage la Prairie and being a director of Spring Park Nurseries.
 He erected the Wallace Block in Brandon as his base of business operations.
 He was a director of the Pioneer Loan Company and a stockholder in the Occidental Fire Insurance Company and Canadian Guaranty and Trust Company.

 On 20 February 1889, he married Amanda Farrand (?-1949) at Howell, Ontario.
 They had one daughter, Elva Millicent Wallace McCarthy (1894-1919), who died during the global flu pandemic of 1919.
 The family resided at 641 Victoria Avenue, Brandon.
-He served as President of the Brandon Gentlemen’s Driving Club, a Director of the Agriculture and Art Association, and a member of the Brandon Commercial Club, Independent Order of Foresters, Knights of Pythias, and United Commercial Travelers.
+He served on the Brandon city council (c1907-1909), was President of the Brandon Gentlemen’s Driving Club, a Director of the Agriculture and Art Association, and a member of the Brandon Commercial Club, Independent Order of Foresters, Knights of Pythias, and United Commercial Travelers.
 In 1908, he ran as a independent political candidate for the federal constituency of Brandon but finished a distant third place behind Clifford Sifton and Thomas Mayne Daly.

 Marriage registration, Ancestry.